phage-nz/infosec-bazaar/readme.md

 **\malware-intel**
 - A tool used to automatically generate an HTML formatted report of various malware OSINT sources.

+**\sandbox**
+- readme.md - A set of instructions to build hardened malware analysis VM's using VMCloak and FLARE VM.

 **\spamtrap**
 - readme.md - Instructions on setting up spam traps using Mail-in-a-Box and Shiva.